sofiaghulamnabi76-afk/YPDC-PROJECT/README.md

 # Create a new column using loc
 df.loc[:, 'age_category'] = df['age'].apply(lambda x: 'Teen' if x < 20 else 'Adult')
-▶ How to Run
-Clone the Project / Download Files

-git clone <your-repo-link>
-Install Required Libraries

-pip install pandas matplotlib seaborn jupyter
-Run Jupyter Notebook

-jupyter notebook
-Open student_mental_health_project.ipynb
-Run cells one by one to see results and visualizations.

-✅ Output Highlights
-Clean dataset saved as cleaned_student_mental_health.csv

-Interactive visualizations for key insights

-New column age_category created using .loc[]
 ## Dataset columns
 - `Timestamp` – Time when the survey was submitted
 - `Choose your gender` – Gender of the student